peteroupc/encoding/api/com.upokecenter.text.Encodings.md

  ICharacterEncoder encoder,
  boolean htmlFallback)`<br>
- Reads Unicode characters from a character input and writes them to a byte array encoded using the given character encoder and fallback strategy.
+ Reads Unicode characters from a character input and writes them to a byte array encoded using the specified character encoder and fallback strategy.

 * `static byte[] EncodeToBytes(ICharacterInput input,
  ICharacterEncoding encoding)`<br>
- Reads Unicode characters from a character input and writes them to a byte array encoded using the given character encoder.
+ Reads Unicode characters from a character input and writes them to a byte array encoded using the specified character encoder.

 * `static byte[] EncodeToBytes(String str,
  ICharacterEncoding enc)`<br>